 Investment Intern (2020)

-Sam completed a 3-month intern program in early 2020.
-To understand how to create new ideas through biomedical research, he completed an International B.Sc.
+Sam completed an International B.Sc.
 (Honours) at the University of Wollongong in 2013 and a PhD in neuroimmunology at the University of Queensland in 2019.
 Following his doctoral studies, he completed trainee roles at UniQuest, a technology transfer company in Queensland, and Treebute.io, a tech start-up in Israel, to learn how to translate research into products/services that can have a tangible impact on society.
+Sam then completed a 3-month intern program in early 2020, and was subsequently employed as a Business Development Analyst within the Queensland Medical Research Institute Technology Transfer Team.